elgalu/octopress/source/_posts/2014-04-03-run-protractor-against-internet-explorer-vm.markdown

 Max instances can be increased but i prefer to have 1 running IE11 at the same time only.

-## Step 9 - Run ie11.bat
+<h2 id="step9">Step 9 - Run ie11.bat</h2>

 Note port 4411 is an arbitrary port we specified in the bat file.
 It needs to be open on that Windows VM, so open it in your Windows firewall or simply accept it when the Firewall screen appears after running `ie11.bat`

 ![Windows_firewall_for_java](/images/Windows_firewall_for_java.png "Windows_firewall_for_java")

+**IMPORTANT** Leave this script running on Windows machine.
+When you restart the VM you'll have to manually start `ie11.bat` again unless you add it to the startup program list.

-## Step 10 - Configure protractor to use IE11
+<h2 id="step10">Step 10 - Configure protractor to use IE11</h2>

 This is simpler, just the the configuration properly.
 Weir thing below is the port number **4411** you can switch back to **4444** if you want to use `webdriver-manager start` again, locally.